rcastberg/Dell_iDRAC_fan_controller_Docker_Python/README.md

 - `CPU_Curve` sting representation of curve in python, temp is replaced with sensor value, **Default** is "pow(10,((temp-10)/20))", see [Reddit article](https://www.reddit.com/r/homelab/comments/x5y63n/fan_curve_for_dell_r730r730xd/) for more information, default is quite conservative.
 - `GPU_Curve` string representation of curve in python, temp is replace with GPU sensor value **Default** "pow(10,((temp-18)/20))", as abvove for CPU_Curve.
 - `DELL_Control` parameter with percentage to hand over control to the dell alogrithumn, **Default** 75C
+- `HYSTERISIS_LENGTH` parameter of number of loops to keep a hysteriss, so that we keep the system cool for an extended period. **Default** 20 loops

 <p align="right">(<a href="#top">back to top</a>)</p>